1-Sandeep/cms-newsportal/README.md

 ## Authentication and Authorization

 -   **User Authentication**: Handled by Laravel Bootstrap UI.
--   **Authorization**: Gates and policies are used to authorize operations within the site.
+-   **Authorization**: Gates and policies will be used to authorize user's actions within the site.

 ## Interactive UI Elements